jrmycanady/nokiahealth/README.md

 * Retrieving user body measurements
 * Retrieve activity measurements
 * Retrieve workouts
-* Retreive intraday activities - Apparently requires additional authorization which I don't have yet so no testing.
+* Retrieve intraday activities - Apparently requires additional authorization which I don't have yet so no testing.
 * Retrieve sleep measures - Limited testing so report any issues.
 * Retrieve sleep summary - Limited testing so report any issues.
 * Creating a notification
-* Retreiving a single notification
+* Retrieving a single notification
-* Retreiving all notifications for a user
+* Retrieving all notifications for a user
 * Revoke notifications

 ## Installation
   go get github.com/jrmycanady/nokiahealth

 ## Highlevel Usage Overview
-It's best if you read up on Oauth2 if you are not familure but the client should be simple enough to get working without understanding how Oauth2 works.
+It's best if you read up on Oauth2 if you are not familiar but the client should be simple enough to get working without understanding how Oauth2 works.

 ### New User
 * Create a [nokia account and register your app](https://account.health.nokia.com/partner/dashboard_oauth2).